ubq-testing/telegram--bot/README.md

 #### Ubiquity OS Plugin

 - **Worker Plugin**: This is a worker plugin with workflow capabilities, allowing it to run on both Cloudflare Workers and GitHub Actions.
-- **Actions as a Feature**: By forwarding worker requests to the workflows, we enable collaboration between the two, maximizing functionality.
+- **Actions as a Feature**: With a dual-scoped configuration we target both the Worker and Workflow instances, enabling seamless integration with Ubiquity OS.
 - **Hybrid Architecture**: Combines the best of both worlds, leveraging Cloudflare Workers for speed and GitHub Actions for long-running features or those that require a Node.js environment.
 - **Bridges the Gap**: Connects our GitHub events to our Telegram bot instantaneously, enabling real-time interactions and seamless integration.